Sat Manav Yoga

 Yet their answers were verifiably attained by the ones known as Yogis: human beings who dedicate their lives to the clear aim of knowing and embodying Life’s true purpose for the benefit of all.

-To seek these answers, Yogis always focus on the three fundamental, essential and universally agreed-upon aspects that have the foundational pillars of Yogic philosophy and enlightened activity for at least 7,000 years:
+To seek these answers, Yogis always focus on the three fundamental, essential and universally agreed-upon aspects that are the pillars of Yogic philosophy and enlightened activity for at least 7,000 years.
+They are the essential components of life:

-- Matter.
-All beings have some form of embodiment/senses.
+Matter ~ All beings have some form of embodiment, the vessel of the senses.
 This allows us to observe, respond, analyze, and draw conclusions about ourselves and the experiential world.
-Yoga focuses on expanding and purifying our experience of embodiment.

-Why does Yoga advocate this practice, and only this?
-Because, by the laws of attraction and the power of attention, what we put our attention on grows and expands.
-By putting our attention on Life, our Life expands—we grow and expand!
+By the laws of attraction and the power of attention, what we put our attention on grows and expands.
+By putting our attention on Life, our Life expands—we grow and expand and true and lasting fulfillment is attained and propagated!

-Engaging in this simple but profound practice with the precisely correct intention is how Yogis have achieved extreme longevity, amazing vitality, “supernatural” powers and even immortality (the Divya Deha or Diamond Body).
+Engaging in this simple but profound practice with the precisely correct intention, coupled with asana (physical postures), pranayam (life-force expansion through breath expansion) and samyama (meditation), is how Yogis have achieved extreme longevity, amazing vitality, “supernatural” powers and even immortality (the Divya Deha or Diamond Body).

 Why is Yoga all about expanding Life?
 Because it is the innate, deepest desire of every human being to realize our true nature and reach our true potential.